 Spatchcocked Turkey with Herbed Ghee

 This is the recipe that will convert you to the spatchcocked bird.
-It cooks faster, more evenly, and ensures crispy skin all over (this includes thighs and legs—we’re looking at you, dark meat fiends.)
+It cooks faster and more evenly, and it ensures crispy skin all over (this includes thighs and legs—we’re looking at you, dark-meat fiends.)
 Plus it makes carving a real breeze.

 1 10-pound turkey, spatchcocked by your butcher

 10 teaspoons diamond crystal salt